gsoules/MkDocs/digital-archive/docs/glossary.md

 MySQL
 :   MySQL is the relational **database** used by **Omeka** to store the **item**s in a **collection**.

-Nomenclature 4.0
-:   [Nomenclature](/archivist/common-vocabulary/#nomenclature-40) is a structured list of object
-    **term**s organized in a classification system for indexing and cataloging collections of human-made objects.
-    The latest version is 4.0.

 Non-public item
 :   A [non-public item](/archivist/special-features-archivist/#non-public-items) is an **item** that only a logged
     in **user** can see.
 In contrast, any user can see a **public item**.